Chetniks: Loss of Allied support

 To gather intelligence, official intelligence missions of the western Allies were sent into both the Partisans and the Chetniks.
 The intelligence gathered by liaisons were crucial to the success of supply missions and was the primary influence on Allied strategy in Yugoslavia.
 The search for intelligence ultimately resulted in the demise of the Chetniks and their eclipse by the Partisans.
 The head of British mission Colonel Bailey was instrumental for wrecking the position of Mihailović with British side.

-The Germans were executing Case Black, one of a series of offensives aimed at the resistance fighters, when F.W.D.
+The Germans were executing Operation Schwarz, one of a series of offensives aimed at the resistance fighters, when F.W.D.
 Deakin was sent by the British to gather information.
 His reports contained two important observations.
 The first was that the Partisans were courageous and aggressive in battling the German 1st Mountain and 104th Light Division, had suffered significant casualties, and required support.
 The second observation was that the entire German 1st Mountain Division had transited from Russia on rail lines through Chetnik-controlled territory.
 British intercepts of German message traffic confirmed Chetnik timidity.